Robitx/gp.nvim/README.md

   - `:GpRewrite` - answer replaces the current line, visual selection or range
   - `:GpAppend` - answers after the current line, visual selection or range
   - `:GpPrepend` - answers before the current line, selection or range
-  - `:GpEnew` - answers into new buffer
+  - `:GpEnew` - answers into a new buffer in the current window
+  - `:GpNew` - answers into new horizontal split window
+  - `:GpVnew` - answers into new vertical split window
+  - `:GpTabnew` - answers into new tab
   - `:GpPopup` - answers into pop up window
   - `:GpImplement` - default example hook command for finishing the code
     based on comments provided in visual selection or specified range